FatihTheDev/Face-Detection/README.md

 # Face-Detection

-his is a Python program that uses OpenCV library to detect faces in webcam rcordings.
-It is based on the Haar Cascade classifier, which is a machine learning technique that uses a cascade of simple features to identify objects in an image.
+This is a Python program that uses OpenCV library to detect faces in webcam rcordings.
+It is based on the Haar Cascade classifier, which is a machine learning technique that uses a cascade of simple features to identify objects in video recordings.
 The program uses the pre-trained models provided by OpenCV for face detection.

 # Installation
 To run this program, you need to have Python 3 and OpenCV installed on your system.
 You can install OpenCV using pip: